-Based on various creative briefs, in-class lessons, and in-class exercises, you will have various homework assignments.
+Based on various creative briefs, in-class lessons, and in-class exercises, you will have a variety of homework assignments.
 All assignments and due dates will be posted on Sakai.
 Submit all work on Sakai before the posted deadline.
 Late assignments will not be accepted.

-COPYWRITING PROJECT & FINAL ASSIGNMENT
+COPYWRITING PROJECT AND FINAL ASSIGNMENT